Ollie-HB/Ollie-HB/README.md

 In my previous role, I worked as a Trust Fundraiser for [Ambitious about Autism](https://www.ambitiousaboutautism.org.uk/), a charity providing support for autistic children and young people and promoting neurodiversity across the UK.
 Whilst I remain passionate about helping others, ultimately, I wanted to find a profession that better aligned with my skillset and personal goals.
 I am inquistive by nature, and have always been intrigued by technology and how things work, which first led me towards coding - shortly after completing my first few coding exercises, I realised that Software Development was the career path (and creative outlet) I had been searching for. 🔍

-I am motivated by thinking through and solving complex problems, owing to my academic background in Philosophy.
-It quickly became apparent that there are a number of transferable skills between philosophical thinking and programming.
-Fundamentally, both require the use of analytical skills and logic to solve problems, though with programming, there is far greater scope to apply these skills practically.
 I truly love to learn, and I plan to build on the skills and knowledge I acquired at Makers (and independently), at a company where I can continue to grow in a collaborative team of passionate, driven developers, building creative solutions to important problems. 🧑‍💻🔨

 ## Links